More choices and stable premiums for ‘Obamacare’ next year

-WASHINGTON (AP) — Consumers will have more health insurance choices next year under the Obama-era health care law and premiums will dip slightly for many customers, the Trump administration announced Tuesday.
+WASHINGTON (AP) — Consumers will have more health insurance choices next year under the much-debated Obama health care law and premiums will dip slightly for many, the Trump administration announced Tuesday.

+President Donald Trump was elected on a promise to repeal “Obamacare.”
+But despite his repeated efforts the program has stabilized three years into his administration.
+That may be short-lived.

-But that may be short-lived.
-The administration is simultaneously asking a federal appeals court in New Orleans to overturn the entire Affordable Care Act as unconstitutional, an overhang of uncertainty that looms over the program.
+The administration is asking a federal appeals court in New Orleans to overturn the entire Affordable Care Act as unconstitutional, an overhang of uncertainty clouding its future.

 For now, the Department of Health and Human Services is touting a second consecutive year of positive-sounding numbers.
 An additional 20 insurers will participate for 2020, expanding consumer choice in many states, officials said.
 Nearly 70 percent of customers will have three or more insurers from which to pick a plan.

 About 10 million people are covered through the health law’s insurance markets, which offer taxpayer-subsidized private plans for people who aren’t covered on the job.
-Former President Barack Obama’s namesake law will be 10 years old in 2020.
+Former President Barack Obama’s namesake law will be 10 years old next year.

-Premiums for a hypothetical 27-year-old choosing a standard plan will decline 4% on average next year in states served by the federal HealthCare.gov website, the Trump administration said.
+Premiums for a hypothetical 27-year-old choosing a standard plan will decline 4% on average in 2020 for states served by the federal HealthCare.gov website, the Trump administration said.
 About a dozen states run their own sign-up websites, but most rely on HealthCare.gov.

 A low-cost midrange plan for that hypothetical 27-year-old will charge monthly premiums of $374 next year, officials said.
 The law’s income-based subsidies can drop that to around $50.